pretix/pretix-docs/docs/tutorial/single-events/getting-started.md

 Welcome to the pretix tutorial!
 In this tutorial, we will go through all the necessary steps for hosting our very first event using pretix.
 For illustrative purposes, we will create a straightforward conference.
-We will use specific examples for our organizer, event, products, as well as the names and prices thereof.
+We will use specific examples for our organizer, event, and products, as well as the names and prices thereof.
 Feel free to replace these examples with your own as you create your event according to your needs.

 !!!
 Note
     This tutorial explains setting up a shop for **single events** such as conferences, conventions, trade fairs, concerts, or festivals.
-    If you want to create a ticket shop for a venue with continuous operation, such as a public swimming pool, an amusement park, or a museum, then you should take a look at the tutorial for [Continuous operation](../continuous-operation/getting-started.md) instead.
+    If you want to create a ticket shop for a venue with continuous operation, such as a public swimming pool, an amusement park, or a museum, then you should take a look at the tutorial for [continuous operation](../continuous-operation/getting-started.md) instead.

-pretix is open source software.
+pretix is open-source software.
 You can use it either in the cloud or on your own server.
 Running pretix on your own server requires some technical knowledge.
 If you want to self-host pretix, refer to our [Self-hosting documentation](https://docs.pretix.eu/self-hosting/).